Backgrounder on New Nuclear Plant Designs

 Pre-Application Review Process

-- research needed to resolve identified issues.
+- any research needed to resolve identified issues.

-Design Certification Review Process
+Design Certification Review

 Certified DesignsThe NRC has certified four designs that utilities can reference when applying for a combined license (COL) to build and operate a nuclear power plant.
 They are:

 Regulatory Structure for New Plant Licensing

-PBMR: The Pebble Bed Modular Reactor (pictured at left) is a modular high-temperature gas reactor that uses helium as its coolant.
-PBMR design consists of eight reactor modules, 165 MWe per module, with capacity to store 10 years of spent fuel in the plant (there is additional storage capability in onsite concrete silos).
-The PBMR core is based on German high-temperature gas-cooled reactor technology and uses spherical graphite elements containing ceramic-coated fuel particles.|
+PBMR: The Pebble Bed Modular Reactor is a high-temperature reactor cooled by helium.
+A single PBMR consists of eight reactor modules, each generating 165 MWe.
+The design can store 10 years' worth of spent fuel, with additional storage capability in onsite concrete silos.
+The PBMR core is based on German high-temperature gas-cooled reactor technology and uses baseball-sized graphite spheres to hold ceramic-coated uranium fuel.